Marketing Strategy Blog

 Body Copy

 Great content is critical to successful SEO.
 Beyond optimizing content, it’s important that your content meets searcher expectations and delivers a positive experience.
 Focus on providing lots of value.
 Taking it a step further, your business will benefit even further if your content is captivating, with your readers sharing it with others and with other websites linking to it.
+By following B2B SaaS website best practices, you can ensure your content is not only valuable but also strategically aligned with your SEO goals.

 Optimize the body copy of your web pages and posts.
 Do this by including multiple iterations of the primary keyword on the page.